harvester/docs/docs/upgrade/troubleshooting.md

 :::

-### Clean up unused images
+### Clean Up Unused Images

 The default value of `imageGCHighThresholdPercent` in [KubeletConfiguration](https://kubernetes.io/docs/reference/config-api/kubelet-config.v1beta1/#kubelet-config-k8s-io-v1beta1-KubeletConfiguration) is `85`.
-If kubelet detects disk usage is more than 85%, it tries to remove unused images.
+When disk usage exceeds 85%, the kubelet attempts to remove unused images.

-During Harvester upgrade, the system loads new images to each node.
-If disk usage exceeds 85%, these new images may be marked for cleanup since they are not used by any containers.
+New images are loaded to each Harvester node during upgrades.
+When disk usage exceeds 85%, these new images may be marked for cleanup because they are not used by any containers.
+In air-gapped environments, removal of new images from the cluster may break the upgrade process.
-In an airgapped environment, this may break the upgrade because new images cannot be found in the cluster.

-If you get error message like 'Node xxx will reach xx.xx% storage space after loading new images.
-It's higher than kubelet image garbage collection threshold 85%.', you can run `crictl rmi --prune` to cleanup unused images first, before new upgrade starts.
+If you encounter the error message `Node xxx will reach xx.xx% storage space after loading new images.
+It's higher than kubelet image garbage collection threshold 85%.`, run `crictl rmi --prune` to clean up unused images before starting a new upgrade.

 ![Disk space not enough error message](/img/v1.4/upgrade/disk-space-not-enough-error-message.png)